Instability of Turing patterns in reaction-diffusion-ODE systems: Results and comments

-by analyzing eigenvalues of the corresponding linearization matrix, see Remark~\ref{rem:kinetic} below for more details.
-On the other hand, by last condition in \eqref{non-deg}, the equation $f(U,V)=0$ can be uniquely solved with respect to $U$ in the neighborhood of $(\u,\v)$.

-In the case described by Proposition \ref{prop1}, we say that {\it a non-constant solution $(U,V)$ touches a constant solution $(\u,\v)$}.
-Now, we prove an important property of the constant solutions which are touched by non-constant solutions, and, for simplicity of the exposition, we limit our study to regular solutions.
+In the case described by Proposition \ref{prop1}, we say that {\it a non-constant solution $(U,V)$ intersects a constant solution $(\u,\v)$}.
+Now, we prove an important property of the constant solutions that are intersected by non-constant regular solutions.